kiebel/wp-teachpress/readme.txt

 * headline - 0(off) or 1(on)

 == Changelog ==
+= 0.80.1 =
+* Bugfix: Fixed bug when adding a publication
 = 0.80.0 =
 * New: Capabilities for backend access control
 * New: Posible to prevent sign outs for registrations